srivatsa-scs/twitch-chat-bot/README.md

 **Atri's Twitch Chat Bot**

 This is a chat bot written in NodeJS and is pretty basic in terms of functionality.

-It is based on the tmi.js module for connecting to Twitch Chat IRC.
+- It is based on the tmi.js module for connecting to Twitch Chat IRC.
+- It uses NedB for in memory json Database as well as a secondary database to store the channel points
+- It uses the node-fetch Module to perform http fetch requests to gw2 json api endpoints
+- It uses dotenv to store the configuration data without exposing it in the code.
+-

 This bot offers the following commands: